 III OUTLOOK AND CONCLUSIONS

 As regards investor–state arbitrations, developments in recent years have shown that Austrian investors are more and more willing to make use of their rights under investment treaties.
-Despite the Achmea judgement of the CJEU, this trend might continue.
+Despite the Achmea judgment of the CJEU and political developments within the EU aiming at the termination of all intra-EU BITs, this trend might continue.

 1 Venus Valentina Wong is counsel and Alexander Zollner is a senior associate at Wolf Theiss Attorneys-at-Law.